boldreports/bold-reports-docker/README.md

   1. Log in to the Bold Reports [account](https://www.boldreports.com/account) page and download the Docker Compose file.
      ![docker-compose-file](docs/images/docker-compose-file.png)

-  2. Navigate to the file location and run the command below.
-This command will start the Bold Reports and Postgres SQL containers and display the Bold Reports logs to provide information about the installation status of the Bold Reports application.
+  2. Navigate to the docker-compose file location and run the command below.
+This command will start the Bold Reports and PostgreSQL containers and display the Bold Reports logs, providing information about the installation status of the Bold Reports application.
      ```sh
      docker-compose up -d; docker-compose logs -f boldreports
      ```